 The 7 Best Things to Do in Janakpur, Nepal

 It is a significant, religious place and people come here to perform worship ceremonies at the temples located in the city.
-If you are interested in Hindu mythology and religion, Janakpur is the place for you!
+I visited Janakpur as I was interested to see all the temples and know more about Hindu mythology.

 How to Get from Kathmandu to Janakpur

-The best time to visit Janakpur is between October- November and March-April.
+Janakpur can be visited all throughout the year, but the best time is in the autumn (October- November) and spring (March-April).
 The weather is the most pleasant during this time.

 In the winter, it can get very cold in Janakpur as it gets cloudy with little sunshine.
 While, during the monsoon season, it get extremely hot and humid.